 As identified in the BEAD Five-Year Action Plan, permitting, especially for certain service areas in federal lands, is a potential barrier to speedy broadband deployment.
-These areas generally fall within the western part of the state (around the Black Hills) and are under the federal purview of the United States Forest Service.17
+These areas generally fall within the western part of the state (around the Black Hills) and are under the federal purview of the United States Forest Service.
+Further, local permitting can pose challenges and delays to deployment.

-The Broadband Team intends to support subgrantees as they work through the permitting process at local, state, and federal levels.
+The Broadband Team is in regular contact with local permitting leads to help alleviate bottle necks in the permitting process.
+These relationships were both cultivated through past experiences with ConnectSD and also sought out in regions needing connectivity.
+Leveraging these touchpoints, the Broadband Team intends to support subgrantees as they work through the permitting process at local, state, and federal levels.
 These efforts may include work with federal and state agencies, expanding tracking capabilities to understand where permitting delays may occur, and promoting practices that support permitting speed and compliance.
 Building open communication channels with providers as they navigate the permitting process will help the Broadband Team achieve its ultimate goals to connect South Dakota.